This pushes the distance of the transition from LOD to full model further away from the player.

-- A large reference has the Initially Disabled flag can trigger the bugs.
+- A large reference or its enable parent that has the Initially Disabled flag can trigger the bugs.
 The type of plugin does not matter.
 It is the cause for the example shown in the video above - the problematic large reference is defined in Skyrim.esm.
 DynDOLOD can create workarounds for some occurrences, including the vanilla one shown in the video.
 For all others, a warning message Initially disabled large reference is written to the message log.

-- A plugin that is not flagged as ESM overwrites the large reference record always triggers the bugs.
+- A plugin that is not flagged as ESM overwrites a large reference record always triggers the bugs.
+The overwritten large reference itself will not load past the active cells anymore, while all other large references in the same cell will still load normally and flicker because their LOD is now not unloaded anymore.
 It is the cause for the example shown video below - one or more large references are being overwritten by a ESP.
 A warning message Overwritten large reference is written to the message log.

 - The base record not being of the type STAT or MSTT.
-For example if the base record is changed by a plugin for a large reference, even if the plugin is an ESM.
+For example if the base record is changed by a plugin or base object swapper for a large reference, even if the plugin is an ESM.
 A warning message Base Record Type Not STAT or MSTT For Large Reference is written to the message log.

 As mentioned in the above list, DynDOLOD tries to fix a couple cases automatically.
 However the most common problem that large references are overwritten by plugins can not be fixed without modifying the actual plugin triggering the large reference bugs:

 A solution is to flag the plugin as ESM.
 However, that is not always trivial to do with larger mods or because of the required priority of plugins and patches.
 In those cases creating a dedicated ESM+ESL flagged plugin containing the overwrites only while removing these overwrites from the ESP might be a solution.